E - the type of the elements in this collectionpublic abstract class AbstractCollection<E> extends Object implements Collection<E>

 elements than this collection), the element in the array immediately following the end of the

-.
+collection is set to null.
 (This is useful in determining the length of this collection

 only if the caller knows that this collection does not contain any null